Related Blog Posts

 You'll find that the cost for completion the week after next is often the lower of the two offers, but you need to consider the whole picture.
 You may be offered lower rates to close the week after next, but you will risk losing the deal in the meantime.
 You may choose to opt for the higher offer (completion next week) in return for the certainty of receiving the funds in time - a lot of our clients take this path.

-Bridging finance is a balancing act and depends on the deal dynamics and what's at stake.
+Securing speedy bridging finance is a balancing act and depends on the deal dynamics and what's at stake.
 You should fully evaluate all the factors that make up the offer, not only the monthly interest rate in isolation.

 Bridging loans are underwritten by underwriters.
 Although there may be fewer hurdles to jump than for other types of loan, your lender will make a decision based on your profile and the property.